NatronGitHub/Natron/INSTALL_MACOS.md

 ## Building on a VM (Virtual Machine)

-Natron can be built on a virtual machine, in order to target older versions of OS X / macOS.
-Due to the OS X Software License Agreement, OS X may only be virtualized on Mac hardware.
-The excellent blog post [OS X on OS X](https://ntk.me/2012/09/07/os-x-on-os-x/) ([archive](https://web.archive.org/web/20190520141144/https://ntk.me/2012/09/07/os-x-on-os-x/)) gives all the instructions to install an OS X virtual machine.
+Natron can be built on a virtual machine, in order to target older versions of macOS.
+Due to the MacOS Software License Agreement, MacOS may only be virtualized on Mac hardware.
+The excellent blog post [OS X on OS X](https://ntk.me/2012/09/07/os-x-on-os-x/) ([archive](https://web.archive.org/web/20190520141144/https://ntk.me/2012/09/07/os-x-on-os-x/)) gives all the instructions to install a MacOS virtual machine.

 ## Install Dependencies